Best Wi-Fi Boosters and Extenders for Your RV

 con Occasional installation issues

-If you’re new to life on the road in an RV, the Alfa Camp Pro 2 Kit can set you up with RV Wi-Fi pretty fast.
-It comes with almost everything you need to connect to Wi-Fi from the comfort of your fifth wheel, including a router/repeater combo, antenna, and receiver.
+If you’re new to life on the road in an RV, the Alfa Camp Pro 2 Kit can quickly set you up with RV Wi-Fi.
+It has almost everything you need to connect to Wi-Fi from the comfort of your fifth wheel, including a router/repeater combo, antenna, and receiver.

-Unlike some other options, the Alfa’s antenna rises high above the roof of your RV.
+Unlike some other options, the Alfa’s antenna rises high above your RV's roof.
 (Some folks even extend it farther by attaching it to an extension pole.)
-This is optimal since it makes it less likely for other RVs, trees, and buildings to get in the way of your wireless signal.
+This is optimal since it makes it less likely for other RVs, trees, and buildings to interfere with your wireless signal.

 Not in the market for a full kit?
 Get the stand-alone Alfa Wi-Fi network adapter.
 This suction cup–mounted booster and extender isn’t too expensive.
-It’s well worth it for better wireless signal at the RV park, if you ask us.
+It’s well worth it for better wireless signal at the RV park.

-If you’re more of an urban camper and want to create a Wi-Fi zone with your phone data, try out the Alfa Camp Pro 2+ Kit.
-Although it doesn’t connect to free hotspots in town, it does work while you’re driving along the road.
+If you’re more of an urban camper and want to create a Wi-Fi zone with your phone data, try the Alfa Camp Pro 2+ Kit.
+Although it doesn’t connect to free hotspots in town, it works while driving along the road.

 Best 2-in-1 booster: Winegard ConnecT 2.0 4G LTE and Wi-Fi Extender for RVs